The Bullish Case for Bitcoin

 Bitcoin is too volatile

 Bitcoin’s price volatility is a function of its nascency.
-In the first few years of its existence Bitcoin behaved like a penny-stock and any large buyer — such as the Winklevoss twins — could cause a large spike in its price.
+In the first few years of its existence, Bitcoin behaved like a penny-stock, and any large buyer — such as the Winklevoss twins — could cause a large spike in its price.
 As adoption and liquidity have increased over the years, Bitcoin’s volatility has decreased commensurately.
-When Bitcoin achieves the market capitalization of gold it will display a similar level of volatility.
-As Bitcoin surpasses the market capitalization of gold its volatility will decrease to a level that will make it suitable as a widely used medium of exchange.
+When Bitcoin achieves the market capitalization of gold, it will display a similar level of volatility.
+As Bitcoin surpasses the market capitalization of gold, its volatility will decrease to a level that will make it suitable as a widely used medium of exchange.
 As previously noted, the monetization of Bitcoin occurs in a series of Gartner hype cycles.
 Volatility is lowest during the plateau phase of the hype cycle, while it is highest during the peak and crash phases of the cycle.
-Each hype cycle will have lower volatility than the previous ones because the liquidity of the market has increased.
+Each hype cycle has lower volatility than the previous ones because the liquidity of the market has increased.

 Transaction fees are too high

 A recent criticism of the Bitcoin network is that the increase in fees to transmit bitcoins makes it unsuitable as a payment system.
 However, the growth in fees is healthy and expected.
 Transaction fees are the cost required to pay bitcoin miners to secure the network by validating transactions.
 Miners can either be paid by transaction fees or by block rewards, which are an inflationary subsidy borne by current bitcoin owners.